why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/zypper.md

   app that uses it gains that improvement.
 We don't have to rely on developers tracking the libraries that they use and rebuilding their apps every time one changes.
   3. If you improve upon a library in some way, you can exchange the version on your computer with your modified version.
-Your improvment is then available to all applications that use that library and can adopt your changes.
+Your improvement is then available to all applications that use that library and can adopt your changes.
   This is a core principle in [free software](https://en.wikipedia.org/wiki/Free_software).

 However, there is a drawback.
 When installing software, we have to ensure that the libraries that it requires (known as dependencies)